bush1D3v/navarro_blog_front/README.md

 ## 🐳 Docker

-With the addition of Docker, you can now use the scripts provided in `Makefile` to build the docker image and run the application container.
+With the addition of Docker, you can now use the scripts provided in `package.json` to build the docker image and run the application container.

 To do this, here is the list of functions for each script: